 May is a particularly pleasant time to explore the levada channels that provide wonderful walking routes across Madeira.
 Other attractions that bring visitors and locals together on the island throughout the month include a wide variety of festivals.
 From celebrating Funchal’s patron saint Sao Tiago Menor to the humble onion, there’s something to suit every taste at this time of year.

-From May 7th to 8th, Belmond Reid’s Palace Classic Auto Show sees vintage cars lined up all along Estrada Monumental, from Villa Cipriani Restaurant right the way to Largo da Paz.
+From eary in the month Belmond Reid’s Palace Classic Auto Show sees vintage cars lined up all along Estrada Monumental, from Villa Cipriani Restaurant right the way to Largo da Paz.
 Whether you’re into classic cars, motorbikes or scooters, there’s plenty to see and there will be demonstrations, as well as a prize-giving ceremony.

 Lanzarote’s caves come alive with dance

 Many of the people visiting Lanzarote during May will be spending time beneath the waves.
 That’s because the Canary Island will be hosting several open water swimming competitions and a scuba diving festival at various days in the month.
-For those keen to keep themselves on dry land there’s the 25th annual Ironman Lanzarote event on May 21st.
+For those keen to keep themselves on dry land there’s the Ironman Lanzarote event on May 15th.